Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Experiments

 \subsection{Additional Results}

 \textbf{Robustness under varying attack intensity.} We vary the malicious client ratio from 20\% to 50\% to assess robustness.
-As shown in Table~\ref{tab:llama_ratio_main}, as the malicious client ratio increases, the security of FedAvg decreases significantly, while Safe-FedLLM effectively mitigates this deterioration, consistently maintaining stable improvements across all ratios (the complete table is presented in the appendix).
-Furthermore, we find that the shadow branch mechanism is effective in identifying malicious updates, enabling reliable filtering and supporting stable security gains even under high attack intensity (details are provided in Appendix~\ref{app:llama_ratio}).
+Table~\ref{tab:llama_ratio_main} shows that, as the malicious client ratio increases, the safety of FedAvg degrades significantly, while Safe-FedLLM effectively mitigates this deterioration, consistently maintaining stable improvements across all ratios.
+Furthermore, we find that the shadow branch mechanism effectively identifies malicious updates, enabling reliable filtering and stable safety gains even under high attack intensity (see the complete table in Appendix~\ref{app:llama_ratio}).

 \textbf{Classification performance across different rounds.} As illustrated in Figure~\ref{fig:precision}, both Step-Level and Client-Level classification precision decline steadily as the number of rounds increases.
-This decline is attributed to the growing distribution shift between the LoRA weights and the original model weights during training, which reduces classification accuracy when encountering new data.
+This decline is attributed to the progressive distribution drift of LoRA updates as the global model evolves during training, thereby reducing classification accuracy on later rounds.

 \textbf{Early-Stage Defense Stabilization.} To mitigate this issue, we apply the proposed stabilization strategy to the Step-Level and Client-Level modules.
-Meanwhile, Shadow-Level remains stable across rounds (Sec.~\ref{sec:defense-module}) because its security signal is computed from a fixed shadow branch that serves as a stable reference.
+Meanwhile, Shadow-Level remains stable across rounds (Sec.~\ref{sec:defense-module}) because its security signal is computed from a fixed shadow branch.